Estimation of Local Anisotropy Based on Level Sets: Convergence of general level functionals

+We establish a CLT for a centred and suitably rescalled general functional $J_{f}^{(n)}(u)$, function $f: S^{1} \to \reels$ being any continuous and bounded function and $u$ a fixed level in $\reels$.
+Roughly speaking we decided to give the rate of convergence in Theorem \ref{convergence sure}.
+In this aim we define the \rv $\xi_{f}^{(n)}(u)$ by

-Now we are ready to compute the asymptotic variance of $\xi_{f}^{(n)}(u)$ as $n$ goes to infinity, which is the object of the following proposition.
-The proof very closely follows the one given in (\cite{MR3572325}, Proposition 2.1).
+First we compute the asymptotic variance of $\xi_{f}^{(n)}(u)$ as $n$ goes to infinity, which is the object of the following proposition.
+The proof as well as the following remark very closely follow the ones given in \cite[Proposition 2.1]{MR3572325}.

-\subsection{Asymptotic variance for $\xi_{f}^{(n)}(u)$}
+\subsubsection{Asymptotic variance for $\xi_{f}^{(n)}(u)$}

 The functionals $\xi_{f}^{(n)}(u)$ are also orthogonal in $L^2(\Omega)$.
 This is a crucial fact for computing its variance.
-Using the Arcones inequality (see \cite{MR1331224}, Lemma 1, p{.} 2245), we deduce the asymptotic variance of $\xi_{f}^{(n)}(u)$ as $T$ grows to $\reels^2$, this variance depending on the level $u$ as follows. \begin{proposition} We have the following convergence,
+Using the Arcones inequality (see \cite[Lemma 1, p{.} 2245]{MR1331224}), we deduce the asymptotic variance of $\xi_{f}^{(n)}(u)$ as $T_n$ grows to $\reels^2$, this variance depending on the level $u$ as follows. \begin{proposition} For $f: S^{1} \to \reels$ a continuous and bounded function, we have the following convergence,

 $\mathit{\Sigma}_{f, f}(u)$ being defined by